simontaen/Passions/Notes.md

 * Silent push after fav'ing an Artist (Status Processing) to update UI automatically

 * Album Info screen

 * Artist Info screen (this could be reused on adding artists, but the cell needs to be a bit different then)
+	* also user thinks is goes to timeline

 * Parse seems to just take a default date of today for the Albums sometimes (check Bruce and Beatles)
 	* actually Spotify delivers shit data!
 (Track of my Years from Bryan Adams for example!)

+* Tapping the Status Bar should scroll to top.

+* Check the release date sorting on timeline after adding an artits

 ## UI